afriddev/aifolio-ui/README.md

 ### Data Ingestion and Uploads

 - **Drag-and-drop Uploads**: Simple and secure interface for documents (PDF, Doc, Txt, html, etc.) and YouTube URLs.
 Supports batch uploads for efficient onboarding.
-- **Preprocessing and Indexing**: Automatically extract text, generate vector embeddings using models like text-embedding-ada-v2 (from OpenAI).
+- **Preprocessing and Indexing**: Automatically extract text, generate vector embeddings using models.
 Stored securely in a vector database for fast retrieval.
 - **File Support.**: Compatible with multi-file formats, including multimedia for YouTube transcripts and audio to text conversion.

 Why it's valuable?
 Saves developers time on data prep; just upload and query.
 Integrates with the RAG SDK for custom preprocessing workflows.